 SAFETY ADVICE: FLOODING

-If you have made a few preparations in the event of flooding, you can significantly reduce the damage and upset caused – especially if you live in an area where there is a high risk of flooding, or if you have had a flood before.
+As a home or business owner, you can significantly reduce the damage and upset caused by taking a few simple preparations – especially if you live in an area where there is a high risk of flooding, or if you have had a flood before.

 The Council of the Isles of Scilly, the emergency services, and the Environment Agency will help where they can, but primarily you are responsible for protecting your own property.